 Bethnal Green attracts creatives of all types, so imagine lots of artists and writers roaming the streets here.
 Born and bred Londoners are moving to Bethnal Green because it’s one of the cheapest places in east London to rent and buy.
 Couples and families upsizing from flats head to the neighbourhood along with city professionals who need good transport links.

 Historically it is also the land of “Cockney” London or the “Bow-bell Cockneys”.
 These are Londoners born within a radius of Bow Bells, the bells of St Mary-le-Bowchurch in the Cheapside district of the City of London.
 If you pay attention when you are out and about, you will probably hear the Cockney accent on the streets of Bethnal Green!

-Since the 1920s, Bethnal Green has had a large Bangladeshi community.
+Since the 1920s, a large Bangladeshi community has lived in Bethnal Green.
 The borough of Tower Hamlets has the largest concentration of Bengalis in the country, so there are lots of mosques and Bengali celebrations in the area.
 Brick Lane is famous for its Bangladeshi restaurants.